thenexthub/Codira/docs/archive/Resilience.rst

   on calls for more information.

 * it is a tuple type with only fragilely-represented component types.
-The representation of a tuple uses the Swift struct layout algorithm.
+The representation of a tuple uses the Codira struct layout algorithm.
 This is true even if the tuple does not have a fragile representation.

 * it is a class type (that is, a reference struct type).
 The representation is a valid retainable pointer.

 * it is a fragile struct type with no resilient fields and no fields whose type is fragilely represented.
-The representation uses the Swift struct layout algorithm.
+The representation uses the Codira struct layout algorithm.

 A type has a universally fragile representation if there is no deployment of the